ollibolli/testister/README.md

     -T, --timeout                    Set tests default timeout in ms

-You can also create a testister.config.json in your testDir folder of your project.
+You can also create a testister.config.json in your root folder of your project.
 It must be formated in json.
 This is an example of a testister.conf.json

     {